I am Dr. Marco Raglianti

 About My Work

-I am currently a Ph.D.
-Student in Software Engineering at the Faculty of Informatics, Università della Svizzera Italiana (USI), in the beautiful city of Lugano - Switzerland.
-I also work as Research Assistant in the Reverse Engineering, Visualization, Evolution Analysis Lab - REVEAL research group.
-The supervisor of my academic and research activity is Prof. Dr. Michele Lanza, founder of the REVEAL research group and director of the Software Institute.
+I am currently a Postdoctoral Fellow in Software Engineering at the Faculty of Informatics, Università della Svizzera Italiana (USI), in the beautiful city of Lugano - Switzerland.
+I work as Research Assistant in the Reverse Engineering, Visualization, Evolution Analysis Lab - REVEAL research group.
+The head of the lab is Prof. Dr. Michele Lanza, founder of the REVEAL research group and former director of the Software Institute.

-My main research interests include software engineering, software development and its lifecycle, documentation landscape, software visualization, software developer communities, and machine learning applied to software engineering.
+My main research interests include software engineering, software development and its lifecycle, the software documentation landscape, software visualization, software developers' communities, and machine learning applied to software engineering.

 I have been Teaching Assistant for various Bachelor and M. Sc. courses at USI and co-supervisor of Bachelor and Master students' theses works.